graphhopper/directions-api/docs-tour-optimization.md

 ### Services or Shipments

-The basic difference between a Service and a Shipment is that the Service involves only one location whereas the Shipment involves two location, i.e. a pickup and a delivery location.
+The basic difference between a Service and a Shipment is that the Service involves only one location whereas the Shipment involves two locations, i.e. a pickup and a delivery location.
 A service can be specified as:

 ```json